Common Elements in Cross-Cultural Religious Expression – Part 2 (II.A: God’s Presence to Our Consciousness)

 The myth relates a sacred history, that is, a primordial event that took place at the beginning of time, ab initio...
 Once told, that is, revealed, the myth becomes apodictic truth; it establishes a truth that is absolute.

 This paradigmatic model – this absolute truth – is not abstract; it is embedded in the stories of the creation and the heroes that completed the act of creation.
+Making this model present is the second part of the purpose of myths.

 Thus there is a call within the myth to imitate the actions and the virtues of heroes (and to shun the actions and vices of villains).
 Rituals and myths, then, provide two functions: